leifer-labs/.github/profile/README.md

 - **Explainable data cleaning and quality assessment**
 - **Memory-driven LLM orchestration**

-Many of our projects explore how AI and orchestration frameworks (like LangGraph, Dagster, and dbt) can be combined to streamline end-to-end data workflows.
+Many of our projects explore how AI and orchestration frameworks can be combined to streamline end-to-end data workflows.

 > Most Leifer projects start out private and experimental, but we’ll be publishing selected demos and tools over time as we make them more broadly useful.